Prof. Philip Hammond

 School:Arts and Creative Industries

-Prof. Philip Hammond is a member of the: Media, Communication and Cultural Studies Association, the British International Studies Association, and the Arts & Humanities Research Council's peer review college.
+Prof. Philip Hammond is a member of the: Media, Communication and Cultural Studies Association and of the European Communication Research and Education Association, a fellow of the Higher Education Academy, and a former member of the Arts & Humanities Research Council's peer review college the British International Studies Association, and the Arts & Humanities Research Council's peer review college.